Donate to our GoFundMe to help us fight for our religious freedom!

 Preparing for Ceremony:

-Before entering a ceremony wherein a natural entheogen will be the sacrament, it is important for the participants to prepare themselves physically, mentally, emotionally and spiritually with the intention of love, protection, high vibration, positive energy and intimate prayers for healing and transformation.
+Before entering a ceremony wherein Ayahuasca will be the sacrament, it is important for the participants to prepare themselves physically, mentally, emotionally and spiritually with the intention of love, protection, high vibration, positive energy and intimate prayers for healing and transformation.
 These following guidelines and questions support our members and ceremonial participants in this phase before the actual ceremony.
 The questions listed here helps members and ceremonial participants reconnect more to themselves and can assist in identifying their intention more clearly.
 Sacred Sanctuary provides preparation guidelines to be distributed to the participants prior to ceremony.
 Some of the guidelines includes:

 Mental & Spiritual Preparation: Setting your intention